Documentation

 Use --pretty for interactive use

 The --pretty flag formats output for human readability with alignment, colors, and section separators.
+It is a global flag — place it before the subcommand.
 Always use it when running Spark manually in a terminal:

-spark query "webpack chunking strategy for large app" \
+spark --pretty query "webpack chunking strategy for large app" \

 --tag library:webpack:5 \

-When running Spark programmatically or piping output to another tool, omit --pretty to get the raw output format.
+When running Spark programmatically or piping output to another tool, omit --pretty to keep the default JSON output (which is what AI agents parse).

 After solving a problem